Established in 2000 | Modesto, CA

 • Grab bars

-To get this process started, contact the Senior Information Line at (209)558-8698.
+To get this process started, contact Healthy Aging Association at (209)618-4720.

 Picture

-5) A Matter of Balance - An Evidence Based Program
+6) A Matter of Balance - An Evidence Based Program

 This program is specifically designed for older adults to increase their physical activity level and to help reduce their fear of falling.
-These classes consist of eight 2-hour sessions with small in-person group discussion. *Due to COVID-19 all in-person classes have been put on hold since March 2020.
+These classes consist of eight 2-hour sessions with small in-person group discussion.

 • Class participants will learn to view falls as controllable, be able to set goals for increasing activity and find ways to change their environment to reduce fall risk factors.